howion/notes/experiments/howions-moral-theory/00-index.md

 Secondly, from a practical point of view, we try to deduce the best action given an situation.
 More we know about the situation, more refined judgment we arrive.
 There is always an option, for actors, to do nothing which is an action itself.

 Thirdly, actions of actors transform the universe in an non-deterministic way.
-We cannot tell beforehand which action will an actor take but we maybe try to conclude what is the most _optimal_ or _desired_ action is according to some metric.
+That is, we cannot absolutely tell beforehand which action will an actor take but we maybe try to conclude what is the most _optimal_ or _desired_ action is according to some metric.

 At the moment this universe transformation model doesn't take into account the fact that universe has the time dimensions.
 That is, the timing of the actions taken are also as important as the actions themselves.
 Maybe a some kind of effect algebra should resolve this.